What is a concessionary purchase mortgage, and can it help you buy a home?

 Usually, you’ll pay a higher rate of stamp duty for more expensive properties.

-If you’re a first-time buyer, you pay no stamp duty on properties worth up to £425,000, while you have to pay more stamp duty if you own more than one property.
+If you’re a first-time buyer, you currently pay no stamp duty on properties worth up to £300,000, while you have to pay more stamp duty if you own more than one property.

 Who offers a concessionary purchase mortgage?

-It may be harder to find a concessionary purchase mortgage than a traditional one, but some mainstream lenders, such as TSB, offer this type of mortgage.
+It may be harder to find a concessionary purchase mortgage than a traditional one, but some mainstream lenders, such as Aldermore, TSB and Nationwide, offer this type of mortgage.

-When being considered for a concessionary purchase mortgage, the lender will look at the value of the property you plan to buy, require extra checks before approving your application, or ask you to prove that you’ve lived in a rental property if your landlord is offering a discount.
+It may require extra checks before approving your application, or ask you to prove you’ve lived in a rental property if your landlord offers a discount.

 Are there any alternatives to a concessionary purchase mortgage?

-This option could be useful if you are struggling to save a big enough deposit.
+This option could be useful if you are struggling to save a large enough deposit.

 What are the pros and cons of using a concessionary purchase mortgage?